 Saturated Fat: This fat comes from animals and is solid at room temperature, it includes the following:

 - Processed food, trans fat made from partially hydrogenated oil

 Is saturated fat good for our health?

 Well, the short answer is no!

-A little saturated fat is OK for you, but to much of this fat is really hard to digest, it can easily become deposited and stored in the body, clogging and narrowing the arteries.
+A little saturated fat is OK for you, but too much of this fat is really hard to digest.
+It can easily become deposited and stored in the body, clogging and narrowing the arteries.